Lab 02 Data Wrangling for Dataframes

 4 points

-So far, we’ve learned a lots functions, please use as many as possible to explore topics you are interested in about the King County datasets.
+So far, we’ve learned a lots functions, please use as many as possible to explore topics you are interested in about the King County datasets (or any other datasets you are interested iin).
 Please use at least 5 functions below and brief discuss your results.

 Acknowledgement

-The materials are developed based materials from Dr. Feiyang Sun at UC San Diego, Siman Ning and Christian Phillips at UW, Dr. Charles Lanfear at University of Cambridge.
+The materials are developed by Haoyu Yue based materials from Dr. Feiyang Sun at UC San Diego, Siman Ning and Christian Phillips at University of Washington, Dr. Charles Lanfear at University of Cambridge.